-Our History The Hidden Project shines photographic light on great moments in the long struggle of working people for democracy and social justice.
+The Hidden Project shines photographic light on great moments in the long struggle of working people for democracy and social justice.
 Peterloo is the latest in a series that has ranged from the Peasants' Revolt to the Chartists.

 This is a re-imagining of John Ball, the Hedgerow Preacher who was prominent on the Peasants' Revolt of 1381.

 This is a recreation of a meeting of the London Chartists in Whitechapel, in 1842, with William Cuffay, the son of a slave, who was the elected President of the London Chartists.